kunalthadani/Rodent-Infestation-Prediction/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 8 requirements,  and which
 optional "difficulty" points you are attempting. -->
+- Persistant storage: 30GB of storage on Chameleon Object Store to store the models (storing 30 previous models), datasets (10-15GB), docker containers (5GB), etc
+- Offline data that is used for training is stored in the persistant storage.
+The data will be split into training, testing and validation.
+Some of the validation data will be saved for production data, that will be used to test the model after deployment in production
+- The datasets are updated daily, we are running a Python script to download the newer data and transform it
+- Since the NYC datasets do not contain the neighbourhood data, we will be transforming the data to include that using geo-spacial data and lat-long co-ordinates for inferencing
+- For simulating the real world data, we require how far along does the end user require the prediction (1 week, 1 month, 2 weeks, etc.), lat-long co-ordinates or a geographical block (will depend on granularity chosen)
+- [Difficulty point] During the ETL pipeline, metadata (number of new instances, any missing data, errors, etc) of the data retrieved for training will be sent to Prometheus.
+The high level view of this will be queryable in Grafana for the team members

 #### Continuous X